 Bash History – vi history editing shortcuts, behavior modification through shell variables, history expansions, etc.

-UNIX Toolbox – a great collection of commands for system, process, file system, SSH/SCP, RSYNC, shells, scripting, database, printing, etc.
+UNIX Toolbox – a great collection of commands for a system, process, file system, SSH/SCP, RSYNC, shells, scripting, database, printing, etc.

 Fedora/Ubuntu Commands – a quick command list tested on Fedora/Ubuntu for file searching, compression, directory navigation, rsync, ssh, wget, text manipulation, networking, disk space, system information.